marschall/openjdk-dockerfiles/README.md

 Builidng OpenJDK with Docker
 ============================

-The following dockerfiles allows you to locally build a fastdebug OpenJDK with unlimited crypto without having to install all the necessary libraries on your system.
+The following dockerfiles allows you to locally build a fastdebug OpenJDK with unlimited crypto policy without having to install all the necessary libraries on your system.

 You can build OpenJDK with